SANIUL-blackdragon/SHADOW-AI/docs/md/SHADOW_AI_Gameplan_REVISED.markdown

   - Align timestamps with price data for cohesive analysis.

 ### Live Data Feeds
-- **Price Data**: Utilize the tradingview-scraper library to extract real-time OHLCV (Open, High, Low, Close, Volume) data from TradingView charts, supporting stocks (e.g., NASDAQ:AAPL) and other instruments.
+- **Price Data**: Utilize the binance api-scraper library to extract real-time OHLCV (Open, High, Low, Close, Volume) data from binance api charts, supporting stocks (e.g., NASDAQ:AAPL) and other instruments.
 - **News Data**: Develop a web scraper using Scrapy with proxy services (e.g., Bright Data, https://brightdata.com/) to fetch live news, bypassing paywalls or geo-restrictions, and process with FinBERT for real-time sentiment scores.

 ## Submodule Specifications
 SHADOW AI comprises eight specialized submodules, each with a distinct role in the data-to-decision pipeline:

 - **S.C.A.L.E.
 (Signal Capture & Live Extraction)**
-  - **Mission**: Real-time screen reading and extraction of price digits and timestamps from TradingView.
+  - **Mission**: Real-time screen reading and extraction of price digits and timestamps from binance api.
   - **Task**: Feed clean, timestamp-aligned numeric market data into the AI pipeline.

 - **G.R.I.M.
 (Grounded Repository for Indexed Market-data)**